 Defend science-based production technologies: Engage with legislative and regulatory bodies to ensure the use of science-based criteria to protect existing beef production systems, inputs and technologies and regulatory approvals.

 Safeguard and Cultivate Investment in Beef Industry Research, Marketing and Innovation

 Increase industry funds for beef marketing, promotion and research: Protect the historic success of the beef checkoff in creating beef demand and technologies.
 Explore new options for increasing beef marketing, promotion and research funding from the packing/processing/retail sectors.
 Encourage the development and growth of supplemental checkoff programs on a state-by-state basis while exploring strategies that effectively leverage existing checkoff funds (e.g. matching programs).

-Attract innovation and intellectual capital and cultivate the next generation of talent into the beef industry: Establish beef industry innovation initiatives that create forums/conferences to showcase new technologies and attract capital with the goal of accelerating the discovery and adoption of new technologies while recruiting and educating talent for the beef industry.
+Attract innovation, intellectual capital and cultivate the next generation of talent into the beef industry: Establish beef industry innovation initiatives that create forums/conferences to showcase new technologies and attract capital with the goal of accelerating the discovery and adoption of new technologies while recruiting and educating talent for the beef industry.

 Encourage the cooperation and collaboration of existing industry advisory committees to identify and prioritize research efforts: Establish and publicize beef industry research priorities by fostering collaboration between existing organizations and committees and ensuring that critically important research efforts are adequately addressed (e.g. AMR, food safety, microbiome and genomic research, gene editing, environmental/sustainability issues, traceability, big data, etc.).